Back And Neck Injuries Are Frighteningly Common. But That Doesn’t Make Them Any Less Serious.

 - Spinal cord damage, resulting in paralysis

 Any of these injuries should be treated very seriously, and medical attention should be immediate so you receive the care you need to move you toward recovery.
 Immediate medical attention is also going to help your workers’ compensation claim because the injury is documented.

 Guiding You Through The Workers’ Comp Process

-You may have already filed your claim on your own only to be met with a denial.
+You may have already filed your claim on your own, only to be met with a denial.
 This can be confusing since you know that your work injury is legitimate.
 Perhaps the insurance company asked for a specific piece of information.
 If they did, call your St. Paul workers’ comp lawyer to do the legwork for you so that your claim is as strong as possible.
-Plus, you have an advocate in your corner if you need to take the matter further.
+Plus, you then have an advocate in your corner if you need to take the matter further.
 A lot of stress is removed from the process so you can focus on recovery and not the technical aspects of your case.

 Back and neck injuries can be minor or they can be serious.
 If you have experienced a back or neck injury while on the job, you may be able to file a work comp claim regardless of the severity of the injury.
 If it is going to keep you from work while you recover, you need the wage replacement and health care benefits that workers’ comp offers.
 To learn more about your rights and options, call the Law Office Of Joshua Borken at 651-321-0778 to schedule a free consultation.